 -Last four digits of your Social Security number

-If the card is mailed, new Maine voters must include a photocopy of their Maine driver's license, utility bill, or a government document that shows your name and address.
+If the card is mailed, new Maine voters must include a photocopy of their Maine driver's license, utility bill, a bank statement , a paycheck stub or a government document that shows your name and address.

 OBTAINING A VOTER REGISTRATION FORM